jacobsalway/jacobsalway/README.md

 ## Jacob Salway

-I'm a data engineer at [Simple Machines](https://simplemachines.com.au).
-Designing and building data pipelines using Python, SQL and Spark and deploying infrastructure into AWS and Azure with CDK and Terraform.
-Previously worked at [Domain](https://domain.com.au) for two years as a data analyst.
+I'm a software engineer at [Rokt](https://www.rokt.com/).
+Previously worked at [Simple Machines](https://simplemachines.com.au) as a data engineer and [Domain](https://domain.com.au) as a data analyst/engineer.
 You can find me on [LinkedIn](https://www.linkedin.com/in/jacobsalway/).